Nboutika/TicTacToe/README.md

 This is my first GUI project.

-Student in CS, actually learning java this will allow me to understand GUIs better.
+Student in CS, currently learning java this will allow me to understand GUIs better.

 **Goals :**